phaspez/mintram.id.vn/posts/leaderboard-with-supabase.md

 ## what's next

-there's a lot of things i stripped out. for example, validating your username—what if they type in an empty string? what if the hi-score is zero? what if they use profanity?
+there's a lot of things i stripped out. for example, validating your username. what if they type in an empty string? what if the hi-score is zero? what if they use profanity?

 there are a lot of edge cases like these, but to be honest for a simple web game it shouldn't matter that much. the main thing you